Raising Gazorpazorp

 "Raising Gazorpazorp" is the seventh episode of the first season of the American television series Rick and Morty.
-It was directed by Jeff Myers and written by Eric Acosta and Wade Randolph, and aired on March 10, 2014.
-The episode has received mixed reviews from critics.
+It was directed by Jeff Myers and written by Eric Acosta and Wade Randolph and aired on March 10, 2014.
+The episode has received positive reviews from critics.
 The title of the episode is a play on words to the film Raising Arizona and the television series Raising Hope.

 Plot

 In a pawn shop in space, Rick buys Morty a sex robot, much to his family's chagrin.
-Soon after, the robot conceives Morty's alien hybrid child whom he names Morty Jr. Rick and Summer go to the sex robot's planet of origin, Gazorpazorp, to find better suited parents for Morty Jr. After discovering that the Gazorpazorpian females are the dominant gender on the planet, Rick and Summer learn that the males of this species mature in only days and are, by nature, extremely violent.
+Soon after, the robot births Morty's alien hybrid child whom he names Morty Jr. Rick and Summer go to the sex robot's planet of origin, Gazorpazorp, to find better suited parents for Morty Jr. After discovering that the Gazorpazorpian females are the dominant gender on the planet, Rick and Summer learn that the males of this species mature in only days and are, by nature, extremely violent.
 The Gazorpazorpian females arrest Rick due to his open misogyny and threaten to execute both him and Summer until Summer reveals her fashionable top was made by a man, convincing them to let them go free.

 Meanwhile, Morty Jr.'s quick aging puts pressure on Morty to try and raise him.
 Fearing his aggressive instincts, Morty keeps Morty Jr. inside by telling him Earth's atmosphere is poisonous to him.
-However, the isolation causes Morty Jr. to become rebellious.
-When he realizes Morty lied to him about the air, he goes on a rampage through the town until Rick arrives and prepares to kill Morty Jr. Morty steps in the way of Rick's weapon, telling him he still loves Morty Jr. After hearing Brad Anderson admit that he writes the Marmaduke comics to channel his homicidal urges, Morty Jr. decides to move out and live on his own while channeling his aggression into a creative art.
+However, the isolation causes Morty Jr. to become rebellious by his teen years.
+In a suicide attempt, Morty Jr. realizes Morty lied to him about the air, and he goes on a rampage through the town until Rick arrives and prepares to kill Morty Jr. Morty steps in the way of Rick's weapon, telling him he still loves Morty Jr. After hearing Brad Anderson admit that he writes the Marmaduke comics to channel his homicidal urges, Morty Jr. decides to move out and live on his own while channeling his aggression into a creative art.

 In the post-credits scene, Morty Jr. goes to a talk show to talk about a book he wrote called My (Horrible) Father, which has become very successful and portrays Morty as an abusive parent.